l-terra/spring-boot-url-shortener/README.md

     docker-compose up -d
     ```

     This will start both the PostgreSQL database and the Spring Boot application containers.
+The application will be accessible at `http://localhost:8080`.

 ## Contributing